jcastillo7/mined-gatech.github.io/README.md

 # MINED Website

 This is the repository for the group website aliased at http://mined.gatech.edu/.
+NEVER delete or repo.destroy this repository.

 ## User Interactions